SpaceVim/SpaceVim/docs/_posts/2018-09-28-use-vim-as-ide.md

 The welcome screen will show the recent files of current project.
 The tabline displays all opened buffers or tabs.
 The filetree is opened on the left, and the key binding of filetree is `<F3>`.
 Tagbar's key binding is `<F2>`, it will show all tags in current file.

+### project manager

+SpaceVim detect the project root based on the `project_rooter_patterns` option.
+This is a list of patterns of filename or directory. the default value is `['.git/', '_darcs/', '.hg/', '.bzr/', '.svn/']`. read the [documentation](../documentation/#manager-projects) for more info.

 ### Fuzzy finder